 Hawaii volcano Kilauea erupts after nearly two months of quiet

-The Hawaii Volcano Observatory said the eruption was observed in the afternoon at the summit of Kilauea.
+The Hawaii Volcano Observatory said the eruption was observed Sunday afternoon at the summit of Kilauea.

 In June, Kilauea erupted for several weeks, displaying fountains of red lava without threatening any communities or structures.
 Crowds of people flocked to the Big Island’s Hawaii Volcanoes National Park, which offered safe views of the lava.